kx0101/Real-Estate-Marketplace/README.md

-# Getting Started with Create React App
+# Real Estate Marketplace made with React and Firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is live on [here]()

+-CRUD Real Time Database
+-Forgot Password
+-Sign in/up with Google
+-Contact
+-Authentication

 ## Available Scripts